A dialogue based on the study’s conclusions and their implications for practice, not a literal summary of the article.

 me

-I give up, so what actually mattered?
+I give up.
+So what actually mattered?

 brain